bhalooad1/veritasfin/SPACE_END_DETECTION.md

 ### 3. Test It

 #### Option A: Test with Console (Recommended)
-1. Open a Twitter Space page
+1. Open an X Space page
 2. Open DevTools Console (F12)
 3. Run this to simulate space end:
 ```javascript